Tirey History, Family Crest & Coats of Arms

 Some of the Tirey family moved to Ireland, but this topic is not covered in this excerpt.
-Another 115 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
-Early North American immigration records have revealed a number of people bearing the name Tirey or a variant listed above: Stephen Terry and Jane Hardey Terry, who came to New England in 1630, aboard the "Mary & John"; Giles Terry who settled in Virginia in 1635; Thomas Terry, who settled in Boston in 1635.
+Early North American immigration records have revealed a number of people bearing the name Tirey or a variant listed above: Stephen Terry and Jane Hardey Terry, who came to New England in 1630, aboard the "Mary & John"; Giles Terry who settled in Virginia in 1635.

 Related Stories +

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.